Last Updated on July 8, 2021 by Paul Guzman

-Cheyenne – Is a medium soft shell with an excellent flavor.
+Cheyenne – Is a medium softshell with an excellent flavor.
 It produces fruit early in the season – Mid September.
 Can pollinate other pecan varieties.
 It like southern humid and arid climates including east and west regions.
 It is a semi self-fertile.

-Mahan – A very large soft shell kernel.
+Mahan – A very large softshell kernel.
 This pecan bears heavy at an early age and is also a good shade tree.
 It prefers arid warm winter climates.
 Ripens in Mid November.

-Mohawk – Very large soft shell also a heavy bearer when young.
+Mohawk – Very large softshell also a heavy bearer when young.
 It does very well in the Southwest and Southeast regions.
 It is a very attractive tree also excellent for the large backyard.
-Ripens in Late October, early November.
+Ripens in late October, early November.

 Hardy Pecan – The Hardy Pecan tree, Carya Illinoinensis, is a beautiful, majestic tree that grows to a height of 70 to 100 feet with a spread of 40 to 75 feet.
-It has low wide-spreading branches.
-The tree provides a bounty of sweet edible fruits and lots of summer shade after reaching maturity.
+The tree has low wide-spreading branches.
+It provides a lot of sweet edible fruits and lots of summer shade after reaching maturity.

 Remember pecan trees need ample chill hours to produce a good crop.
 A good rule of thumb is to count the number of hours between November 1st and February 15th that are between 32 f. and 45 f.